Try Our NEW Cat Name Generator

 12. Walnut Cat Litter

 Walnut litter is made from crushed walnut shells, offering a natural, eco-friendly, and highly absorbent option.
-Walnut cat litter is made from crushed or powdered walnut shells.

 Pros

-Natural and biodegradable plant-based material.
+Natural and biodegradable plant based material.

 Has a soft texture that is gentle on paws.